tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 }
 ```

-And now let's run it with our new patched PyPy.
+And now let's run it with our new patched PyPy:

 ```console
 $ pypy3.10-patched setup.py build